 weeks post planting.
 The greens are very tasty, not bitter at all and

 with absolutely no insect damage.
-Bee Berry Farm friend, Janel
+Silver Leaf Farm friends, Janel

 We've been eating these for weeks and of course sharing with our friends and

 page for cold season crops we planted in late summer, so take a peek at that.

 I remember reading somewhere, I believe it was in one of Eliot Coleman's

 books, that plants do not grow any more after the daylight length drops

 below 10 hrs each day.
 The length of daylight depends mainly on your

 latitude.
 I put on my "nerd hat" and found an equation on the internet

 which calculates the length of any day at any latitude.
 I wrote a short